sneakdella/SingleVM-ServiceDiscovery/README.md

 - Once the final list of Windows Automatic Services are confirmed.
 It will then commit against the parent Virtual Machine object to command a service activation for the Windows Services listed in the hashtable.
 - Add global variable to have script accept a WindowsOS Object ID.
 Right now the script is on a singular UID from my dev environment.
 - Turn entire script into Powershell Module (PSM1)
+- Add a "What-If" option to show what services would be added without committing anything

 /////// TO DO ///////
-- Add a "What-If" option to show what services would be added without committing anything
 - Add functional debug parameters to each function (considering not doing this but whatever)

 ### Final Notes

 - Missing a few commit history entries since I attempted to rebase my previous commits with the correct author name (me).
 I believe this is fixed now.
+- Working on converting this to work with all Windows OS objects.... uhhhh not sure how to change the name of the repository yet.
+Ill figure it out.